gtoffoli/commons-success/README.md

 # commons-success
-Custom extension of the CommonS Platform (CommonSpaces) for the Erasmus+ project SUCCESSxALL
+Custom extension of the CommonS Platform (CommonSpaces) for the Erasmus+ project SUCCESS4ALL